IEEE-ESPRIT-SB/DriveGuard-Mobile/README.md

 ## How to Run the Application

-To effectively run the Safe Roads Initiative application, follow these steps:
+To effectively run the Drive Guardians  application, follow these steps:

 ### 1. Run the Backend-User